Information for Voters

 - Have a registration that is valid on the day of the election

-While the City secretary's Office administers most election duties for the City, voter registration and determination of eligibility are managed by the Hays County Elections Administrator.
+While the City Clerk's Office administers most election duties for the City, voter registration and determination of eligibility are managed by the Hays County Elections Administrator.
 Voter Registration Applications are available at City Hall; however, all questions regarding voter registration or eligibility should be directed to that office at the contact information below:

 Elections Administrator/Voter Registration